Ricky Tomlinson: Television

-As an actor he appeared as Bobby Grant in the soap opera Brookside from the show's inception in 1982 until being written out in 1988, followed by DCI Charlie Wise in Cracker and as Jim Royle in the sitcom The Royle Family.
+Tomlinson played Bobby Grant in the soap opera Brookside from the show's inception in 1982 until being written out in 1988, followed by DCI Charlie Wise in Cracker and Jim Royle in the BBC sitcom The Royle Family in 1998.

-In 2002 Tomlinson starred in the BBC Series Nice Guy Eddie playing a Liverpool private investigator.
+In 2001, Tomlinson starred in the BBC Series Nice Guy Eddie playing a Liverpool private investigator.
 Using down-to-earth cases — actually based upon real-life ones from Liverpool private investigator Tony Smith — the show also starred Tom Ellis and John Henshaw.

-Tomlinson featured heavily in series two of Paul Abbott's series Clocking Off, in a BAFTA-nominated episode written by Danny Brocklehurst.
+He featured heavily in series two of Paul Abbott's series Clocking Off, in a BAFTA-nominated episode written by Danny Brocklehurst.

 Tomlinson has fronted a series of television adverts for the utility company British Gas.
 In January 2010, he began to appear in a series of advertisements for the frozen food chain Farmfoods.
 In 2017, he provided a voiceover for an advert for McCain Foods.

 On 19 June 2006, Tomlinson made his début as the guest celebrity in Dictionary Corner on the long-running UK Channel 4 game show Countdown.
 In December 2006, he presented a programme in Channel Five's Disappearing Britain series entitled "When Coal Was King".
 In March 2007, Tomlinson presented BBC's One Life: Guilty My Arse, detailing his version of the "Shrewsbury Two" case, in which he compared his political activism as a trade unionist to the work of the suffragettes.

+In March 2011, Tomlinson appeared in an advertising campaign for UK retail chain The Range.
 The BBC broadcast a programme in its Who Do You Think You Are? series 13 on Tomlinson's ancestors, which traced his family back through a number of carters working around Liverpool at a time when the city was a bustling port.

-In 2020, Tomlinson, alongside his Royle Family co-star Ralf Little, presented a travel series called Ricky & Ralf's Very Northern Road Trip for Gold.
+In 2020, Tomlinson and his Royle Family co-star Ralf Little presented a travel series called Ricky & Ralf's Very Northern Road Trip for Gold.

+The 2023 Eurovision Song Contest was held in Liverpool, with the UK replacing the planned host country Ukraine following the 2022 Russian invasion of Ukraine; Tomlinson appeared and recited a poem dedicated to the Beatles, then reprised his role as Brookside character Bobby Grant, who was seen putting up Ukrainian-themed bunting outside the Grant home on Brookside Close.

+In September 2025, it was confirmed that Tomlinson would again reprise the role of Bobby Grant in a special crossover episode of Brookside to mark the 30th anniversary of Hollyoaks.